-The Company operates in one industry - the exploration for gold, copper, and other precious and base metals, and in three geographic locations: Canada, the USA, and Turkey.
-Information discussed herein reflects the Company as a consolidated entity, consistent with our determination that the one industry in which we operate provides the most meaningful information.
+The Company operates in one segment - the exploration for gold, copper, and other precious and base metals, and in three geographic locations: Canada, the USA, and Turkey.
+Information discussed herein reflects the Company as a consolidated entity, consistent with our determination that the one industry, and thus the one segment, in which we operate provides the most meaningful information.